Country-by-Country Reporting: Public Country-by-Country Reporting

 Country-by-Country reports are exchanged between tax administrations and are generally not released to the wider public.
 Campaigners and commentators have called for public disclosure of the information in the reports to allow investors to make more informed decisions.
 The U.S. Securities and Exchange Commission would be in a position to require such disclosure from listed companies.

 In 2016, the United Kingdom decided to make Country-by-Country reports public; however, this decision was reversed in 2020 by Rishi Sunak.

 In 2021, the EU adopted new legislation which requires companies to publicly disclose Country-by-Country reports.
 Most EU Member States supported the initiative.
 Large companies, including non-European multinationals, will have to comply with disclosure from 2025, depending on their country of residence.
-The first EU pCbCR compliant reports began to emerge in Romania in 2025: with implementation ranging from full to partial compliance.
+The first EU pCbCR compliant reports began to first emerge in Romania in early 2025: with implementation ranging from full to partial compliance.
+This was followed by pCbCR filings in Croatia and Spain, with widescale application of the Directive anticipated across the whole of Europe in 2026.